 Estonian public holidays

-Most shops, banks and restaurants are open on public holidays –25th of December and 1st of January are the only days when most businesses are closed.
+Most shops, banks, and restaurants are open on public holidays – the 25th of December and 1st of January are the only days when most businesses are closed.

 - 24th of February: Independence day.
 Celebrated with the military parade in the morning and festive family dinners in the evening.